 Fulfilling Legal and Storage Requirements

-For instance, a London-based collector storing rare vintages in a bonded warehouse was required to provide a valid insurance certificate to maintain the storage agreement.
+A London-based collector storing rare vintages in a bonded warehouse was required to provide a valid insurance certificate before the storage agreement could be maintained.
+Securing the right policy handled the compliance requirement and gave the collector comprehensive protection at the same time.

 Providing Peace of Mind